Skip to main content Skip to local navigation

 • A PhD or equivalent degree must be completed by the start date;

-• Normally, the PhD degree must not have been obtained from the home institution within the past 2-years.
-In circumstances where the student wishes to continue as a post-doc at the same institution, they must justify how this training program and project will be significantly different from their PhD program studies in their career development statement (see below).
+• Normally, applicants must not have obtained their PhD from the institution where they are applying for a postdoctoral position within the past 2-years.
+In circumstances where the applicant wishes to continue as a postdoc at the same institution where they obtained their PhD within the past 2-years, they must justify how this training program and project will be significantly different from their PhD program studies.

 • Successful applicants must accept an offer with a start date: